 And while that may seem like a slightly dispiriting foundation stone, the event that’s come out of it is actually incredibly inspiring and uplifting.

-Because arriving at the South Bank Centre this coming March are some of the world’s coolest, funniest, bravest, and most brilliant women – speakers, activists and performers alike – who are gathering together as a celebration, but also to have a frank, and honest discussion about the major, worldwide obstacles that still face women and girls today, particularly the negative impact that the pandemic has had on global gender equality.
+Because arriving at the Southbank Centre this coming March are some of the world’s coolest, funniest, bravest, and most brilliant women – speakers, activists and performers alike – who are gathering together as a celebration, but also to have a frank, and honest discussion about the major, worldwide obstacles that still face women, girls and non-binary people today, particularly the negative impact that the pandemic has had on global gender equality.

-The weekend will also see the now regular WOW Speed Mentoring sessions (15 minute slots with various experts in their field); WOW Bites (short-form talks from inspiring women); and the WOW Market, which will feature female & non-binary run businesses, as well as activist organisations to meet and get involved with.
+The weekend will also see the now regular WOW Speed Mentoring sessions (15 minute slots with various experts in their field); WOW Under-10s (events for the next generation of gender equality champions); WOW Pop-ups (various workshops and performances); and the WOW Market, which will feature female & non-binary run businesses, as well as activist organisations to meet and get involved with.

 Tickets are available now, and selling fast.

-NOTE: Women of the World Festival 2022 is taking place from 11th-13th March at the Southbank Centre.
+NOTE: Women of the World Festival 2023 is taking place from 10th-12th March at the Southbank Centre.
 To snap up your ticket, just head to the website right HERE.

 Southbank Centre | Belvedere Road, London, SE1 8XX